 MAP is designed to assist first-year ALANA (African, Latino, Asian, and Native American) students in acclimating to campus life at Loyola.
 Specific objectives of the program are academic enhancement, intercultural exploration, social adjustment, and service to others.

 First Year students on the Outdoor Adventure Pre-Fall Program will explore the natural world, reflect on their upcoming college experience, and learn the intricacies of one of the six adventure activities we offer on this exciting, overnight camping trip.
 Students are placed in small groups with student trip leaders, camping each night and learning the intricate skills of paddling, hiking, climbing, or caving.
 The student instructor teams will also address questions and lead discussions on issues often in the minds of first-year students.
 This experience is designed to allow incoming students to have fun, make lasting friendships, and ease the transition to college life.

 Learn more about Outdoor Adventures >>

 Strategies For Success

-Strategies for Success is a one-day workshop for first-year students with disabilities who want to get a head start on their Loyola experience.
-Strategies for Success attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.
+Strategies for Success is a one-day workshop for first-year students with disabilities who will get a head start to their Loyola experience.
+Attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.

 Students will review time-management techniques; study skills; requesting accommodations; and taking care of oneself while in college.
-Participants also learn about the importance of developing self-advocacy skills, which will help them navigate their college journey.
+Participants will learn about the importance of developing self-advocacy skills, which helps them navigate their college journey.